A fine example of a roped Toulouse Cross with eight crossed bands

 Crucifixion is perhaps one of the cruelest forms of death.
 The victim must hang in pain that is excruciating (a word derived from 'crucifixion'); even more agonising if nails are used for the wrists and feet.

-For the decorative Rope Cross, sometimes these are made entirely of cord, rope or cabling.
+For the decorative Rope Cross, sometimes these are made entirely of cord, rope or cable.
 (See Braided Cross)

 Other Rope Crosses show ropes wound around the ends of the arms.
-This sanitizes the more popular belief that nails were used to attach Jesus to the cross.
+This sanitizes the Biblical account that nails were used to attach Jesus to the cross.
 Even so, bound limbs would be less painful and keep the victim conscious for more prolonged torture.

 Solomon illustrates the strength of the three-ply rope in Ecclesiastes.
 Two strands are better than one, he explains, because they can support each other.
 And if a rope has a third strand, it is even stronger.
 (Indeed, a rope of three strands twisted together is stronger than the sum of three single strands.